josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 #### 14.1.2.4.
 Cloud Composer

-* *_Cloud Composer_* is a managed workflow orchestration service that simplifies creating, running, and managing workflows with minimal management overhead
+* *_Cloud Composer_*: A managed data workflow orchestration service that allows you to author, schedule, and monitor pipelines using Python DAGs.
-    * _Supports hybrid and multicloud architecture_ for on-premises, multiple clouds, or Google Cloud-only deployments
+    * Supports hybrid and multicloud architecture for on-premises, cloud, or mixed environments.
-    * _Provides end-to-end integration_ with Google Cloud products like BigQuery and Dataflow
+    * Provides end-to-end integration with Google Cloud products for pipeline orchestration.

 ---

 #### 14.1.2.5.
 Cloud Dataprep

-* **Cloud Dataprep**: _UI-based ETL tool for visual exploration, cleaning, and preparing data for analysis and machine learning_
+* **Cloud Dataprep**: UI-based ETL tool for visual exploration, cleaning, and preparing structured and unstructured data for analytics.
-    * Prepares data for any scale
-    * Covers structured and unstructured data

 ---

 #### 14.1.2.6.
 Summary of Processing Tools

-* *_GCP Processing Tools_*
+* *_GCP Processing Tools_*:
-    * **Data Ingestion**: Cloud Pub/Sub, Cloud Storage
+	+ Cloud Storage
-    * **Data Transformation**: Cloud Data Fusion, Cloud Transformations
-    * **Data Analysis**: BigQuery, Cloud Dataproc
-    * **Machine Learning**: AutoML, AI Platform
+	+ Cloud Datastore
+	+ Cloud Functions
+	+ Cloud Run
+	+ BigQuery
+	+ Cloud Pub/Sub

 ---

 ### 14.1.3.
 Store and Analyze

-* **Data Storage Guidance**
+* **Data Storage for Machine Learning**
-  - *_Table Type_* | *_Google Cloud Product_*
-  - Tabular data | BigQuery, BigQuery ML
-  - Image/video/audio & unstructured data | Google Cloud Storage
-  - Unstructured data | Vertex Data Labeling
+  * Google Cloud Storage: suitable for image, video, audio, and unstructured data
-  - Structured data | Vertex AI Feature Store
+  * BigQuery: for tabular data and structured data with Vertex AI Feature Store
+  * Vertex Data Labeling: for unstructured data
+    * Store large files (100-10,000 MB) for improved read and write throughput
+    * Use Avro files or TFRecord files in Google Cloud Storage

 ---